NFive/nfive.github.io/docs/plugindev/definition.md

 > This documentation is for the planned specification and includes features not yet implemented

 A NFive plugin consists of a directory containing a plugin definition file (`nfive.yml`), data files and optionally a plugin definition lock file (`nfive.lock`).
+NFive plugins can either run server side, client side or both.

+A plugin must contain the following files as a minimum:

+- `nfive.yml` - This metadata file contains the plugin properties as well as what files and dependencies to load at runtime.

 ---